luochen1990/vimconf/README.md

 	source $vimconf/vimrc
 ```
 - reboot your vim.
-- run `:BundleInstall` in Vim to install other plugins.
+- run `:PlugInstall` in Vim to install other plugins.
 - reboot your vim.

 Dropbox Friendly